PogromistDev/Devss/README.md

 # Devss
 ![alt text](web/icon.png)

-Screenshot your pc's screen from any device (mainly smartphone)
+Screenshot your pc's screen from any device

 #### installation
-    $ npm install
+    $ npm install -g

 #### run
-    $ node devss
+    $ devss

 #### using
     open web browser and paste host:port that was console.logged